 Napkin dermatitis most often affects babies aged 3 to 15 months of age, especially those wearing traditional cloth nappies (50%).
 It is much less prevalent in babies wearing modern breathable and multilayered disposable nappies.

 Napkin dermatitis can also affect older children and adults that are incontinent.

 Napkin dermatitis follows damage to the normal skin barrier and is primarily a form of irritant contact dermatitis.

 Babies who are breastfed have a lower incidence of napkin dermatitis, as faeces in breast fed babies have a lower pH than in formula-fed babies.
 As babies start to eat solid foods, the stool frequency and pH start to increase and napkin dermatitis occurs more often.

 Napkin dermatitis presents as erythematous macules and papules in the genital area that can spread to involve the lower abdomen and thighs.

 Napkin dermatitis may predispose the infant to urinary tract infection and in females, to vaginal infection.

-The need to keep baby dry and use barrier protection should be emphasised.
+The need to keep baby dry and use barrier creams should be emphasised.
 The caregiver should always wash their hands before and after changing a nappy/diaper.
-Napkin dermatitis is much less common with modern disposable napkins compared to cloth varieties.
+Napkin dermatitis is much less common with modern disposable napkins than with cloth nappies.